Scholarships

 Applications must address the following criteria and include evidence in relation to each one.

-1.Evidence of Christian Character and Contribution to CHC’s values and ethos
+1.Evidence of Christian Character and contribution to the goals of Christian Education.

 Please provide: